Chikadibia24/balance-sheet/README.md

-# Balance sheet app
+# Responsive Balance sheet app

-This is a single-page balance sheet app built with HTML and CSS
+This is a one-page responsive balance sheet app built with HTML and CSS.